JeromeSadou/jeromesadou/README.md

 In 2019, I developed a couple of Wordpress sites and implemented a Shopify store with some custom features.
 I also freelanced for アクセルユニバース株式会社 (Accel Universe) developping a Human Resources SaaS for [EN JAPAN](https://www.enjapan.com/)(08/2019~12/2019).

-Moreover, since 2008 I also have been on and off the lone maintainer and developer for the Non Profit Organization [**Gadago**](http://gadago.org) taking care of the [TokyoArtBeat.com](http://TokyoArtBeat.com) website and developing the API for the corresponding [iOS application](http://www.tokyoartbeat.com/apps/).
+Moreover, from 2011 to 2020 I also was on and off the lone maintainer and developer for the Non Profit Organization http://gadago.org/ taking care of the https://TokyoArtBeat.com website and developing the API for the corresponding iOS application.

+Most recently from January to May 2020 I developed an MVP for a company in Tokyo.
+I can't say much about it yet but it was a good opportunity to use again Ruby on Rails and Stimulus.js with Action Cable.

 I am also developing a couple of personal SaaS projects with one to be released this year hopefully.
+(Edit 2020/07 : first one has been softly released and I am alpha testing it with selected users) if you are managing gear/jersey for a sports team, that could help you : https://mykit.club (ping me in case of interest)
 I can work in French, English and Japanese.
 My work covers these platforms:

 \- Web, back-end and front-end.
 I am old school I guess.